Azerbaijan State Academy of Fine Arts: Decorative arts

 The Faculty of Decorative and Applied Arts operates in accordance with the decision of the Ministry of Education of the Republic of Azerbaijan dated July 12, 2013.
 The faculty has a bachelor's and master's degree in the major -"Decorative Art" which includes carpet art, textiles art, ceramics art, metal art, glass art).

 In the 2017/2018 school year, the teaching staff of the faculty was consisted of 21 people.
-The faculty are formed of 2 departments - "The Art of Textile and Carpet Art" and "The Art of Ceramics, Glass and Metal Art."
+The faculty is formed of 2 departments - "The Art of Textile and Carpet Art" and "The Art of Ceramics, Glass and Metal Art."
 There are 3 professors, 7 associate professors, 11 senior teachers, and 4 instructors in the workshops.
 Currently, 228 students are studying for a bachelor's degree, and 17 students for a master's degree.

 Paintings

 The faculty includes 3 majors: "Graphics", "Drawing" and "Sculpture".
 The duration of education at is 4 years for a bachelor's degree and 1.5 years for a master's degree.
-At this faculty there are 4 departments: "Painting", "Graphics", "Academic painting and composition" and "Sculpture".
+At this faculty, there are 4 departments: "Painting", "Graphics", "Academic painting and composition" and "Sculpture".

 History

-The academy initially established in 2000 in because of absence of any higher art school in the republic after the collapse of USSR.
-The Russian Academy Arts was taken as the basic model of the Azerbaijan State Academy of Arts so that they still have close relations.
+The academy initially established in 2000 in because of the absence of any higher art school in the republic after the collapse of USSR.
+The Russian Academy of Arts was taken as the basic model of the Azerbaijan State Academy of Arts so that they still have close relations.
 It considered as the first time in Azerbaijan an art academy has brought together gathered almost all artistic and creative elites of the country.

-International relations

-The academy is cooperating with Germany, Turkey, Egypt, Latvia, Russian Federation, Romania, China, and the US Embassies in Azerbaijan and organized many exhibitions and projects together with the representatives of those countries.
-Currently the number of foreign students that studying in academy is about 20% of the total number of students.
-The foreign students are mainly from Turkey, Russia, Iran, Pakistan, India, Nigeria, Syria, Kazakhstan, Iraq, Korea, Nepal, Sri Lanka, Ukraine, Latvia, Kazakhstan and other countries.